-- Extension of Time Period for Commission Action Not applicable. - 7.
-Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)
+Extension of Time Period for Commission Action Not applicable.

+7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

-The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(iii) of the Act and Rule 19b-4(f)(6) thereunder in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
+The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(iii)13 of the Act and Rule 19b-4(f)(6) thereunder14 in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.

 The market-wide circuit breaker mechanism under Rule 4121 is an important, automatic mechanism that is invoked to promote stability and investor confidence during a period of significant stress when securities markets experience extreme broad-based declines.
-This proposed rule change will not significantly affect the protection of investors or the public interest because as noted above, it seeks to extend the protections provided by this pilot without any changes while the Exchange, in conjunction with the other SROs, consider and develop rules and procedures that would allow for the periodic testing of the performance of the MWCB mechanism, as well as enhancements to the
+This proposed rule change will not significantly affect the protection of investors or the public interest because as noted above, it seeks to extend the protections provided by this pilot without any changes while the Exchange and the other SROs study the design and operation of the MWCB mechanism and the LULD Plan during the period of volatility in the Spring of 2020.
+Based on the results of that study, the Exchange expects to work with the Commission, FINRA, the other exchanges, and market participants to determine if any additional changes to the MWCB mechanism should be made, including consideration of rules and procedures for the periodic testing of the MWCB mechanism with industry participants.
+This proposed rule change will also not impose any significant burden on competition because the Exchange understands that FINRA and other national securities exchanges will file proposals to extend their rules regarding the market-wide circuit breaker pilot, thereby ensuring consistency across market centers without implicating any competitive issues.

-&lt;sup>10 15 U.S.C.
+13 15 U.S.C.
 78s(b)(3)(A)(iii).

-&lt;sup>11 17 CFR 240.19b-4(f)(6).
+14 17 CFR 240.19b-4(f)(6).